 We make requests to the relevant Government department (where feasible) that could aid the winning of international business events to the UK, or to grow the international profile of existing UK business events.

-Advocacy support can take many forms including; but not limited to;
+Government Advocacy support can take many forms, such as:

 - Letters of support from Ministerial or Senior Government figures